Detroit Red Wings' Carter Mazur assists on OT goal as U.S. downs Sweden at Worlds

 Detroit Red Wings prospect Carter Mazur added another memory to his standout performances at his first World Championship.

-The 21-year-old forward assisted on the goal that secured a 4-3 overtime victory for the United States over top Group A rival Sweden Tuesday at Nokia Arena in Tampere, Finland.
-That put the U.S., which has Wings coach Derek Lalonde on its staff, top place in the group with 20 points.
+The 21-year-old forward assisted on the goal that secured a 4-3 overtime victory for the United States over top Group A rival Sweden on Tuesday at Nokia Arena in Tampere, Finland.
+That locked up first place in the group for the U.S., which also has Wings coach Derek Lalonde on its staff, with 20 points.
+The U.S. will face Czechia in the quarterfinals on Thursday.

 Dylan Samberg accepted Mazur's centering pass from below the goal line and roofed it at 1:37 of overtime.

+SUNDAY'S GAMES: Detroit Red Wings' Moritz Seider scores for Germany, Joe Veleno suspended five games

+FEELING A DRAFT: Red Wings hold ninth pick in 2023 NHL draft.
+Here are Steve Yzerman's options

 The point was Mazur's fourth of the tournament.
-Drafted by general manager Steve Yzerman in the third round (No. 7) in 2021, Mazur has stood out for his strong performances, which began with an assist in his first game.
+Drafted by general manager Steve Yzerman in the third round (No. 70 overall) in 2021, Mazur has stood out for his strong performances, which began with an assist in his first game.

-Sweden finished in second place in Group B with 18 points.
-Wings forward Jonatan Berggren assisted on the second goal scored by Leo Carlsson, a top prospect heading into next month's draft.
-(The Wings hold the ninth pick, by which time he almost assuredly will be off the board.)

-More: Detroit Red Wings hold ninth pick in 2023 NHL draft.
-Here are Steve Yzerman's options

 In his second season, Mazur earned 22 goals and 15 assists in 40 games, leading the Pioneers in goals, power-play goals (eight), and game-winning goals (six).
-On March 28 — his 21st birthday — Mazur signed a three-year, entry-level contract with the Wings and joined the Griffins, where he posted three goals and three assists in six games.
+On March 28 — his 21st birthday — Mazur signed a three-year, entry-level contract with the Wings and joined the Grand Rapids Griffins, with whom he posted three goals and three assists in six games.

 Seider onto quarters

-Germany completed a rally after an 0-3 start to finish the preliminary round with four straight victories, securing a spot in the quarterfinals for the sixth time in seven tournaments.
-Wings defenseman Moritz Seider did not factor in the scoring in Germany's 5-0 victory over France Tuesday.
+Germany completed a rally after an 0-3 start to finish the preliminary round with four straight victories and 12 points, securing a spot in the quarterfinals for the sixth time in seven tournaments.
+Wings defenseman Moritz Seider did not factor in the scoring in Germany's 5-0 victory over France on Tuesday.
 He had a goal and two assists in the preliminary round.

-Monday's doings: Detroit Red Wings' Moritz Seider scores for Germany, Joe Veleno suspended five games
+Germany advances to face Switzerland, also in Riga.

 This article originally appeared on Detroit Free Press: Detroit Red Wings' Carter Mazur assists on OT goal for U.S. at Worlds